publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch29/m__us_usc_t12_s2808.md

     2010—Subsec. (a).
 [Pub.
 L. 111–203][/us/pl/111/203] substituted “Bureau” for “Board”.

     1996—[Pub.
-L. 104–208][/us/pl/104/208] designated existing provisions as subsec. (a), inserted heading, inserted “(as determined without regard to the adjustment made by subsection (b) of this section)” before period at end, and added subsec. (b).
+L. 104–208][/us/pl/104/208] designated existing provisions as subsec. (a), inserted heading, inserted “(as determined without regard to the adjustment made by subsection (b))” before period at end, and added subsec. (b).

     1992—[Pub.
 L. 102–550, § 1604(a)(15)][/us/pl/102/550/s1604/a/15], amended directory language of [Pub.
 L. 102–242, § 224(a)][/us/pl/102/242/s224/a].
 See 1991 Amendment note below.